Ab Rauf Yusoh: Political career

-Speaker of the Melaka State Legislative Assembly (2020–2021)
+Speaker of the Malacca State Legislative Assembly (2020–2021)

-On 11 May 2020, Ab Rauf was elected as Speaker of the Melaka State Legislative Assembly to replace Omar Jaafar of PH after BN took over the state administration from PH on 9 March 2020.
+On 11 May 2020, Ab Rauf was elected as Speaker of the Malacca State Legislative Assembly to replace Omar Jaafar of PH after BN took over the state administration from PH on 9 March 2020.
 On 4 November 2021, he announced that the assembly had been dissolved after Chief Minister Sulaiman lost the majority support in the assembly due to the withdrawal support for him as Chief Minister by 4 MLAs.

-Member of the Melaka State Legislative Assembly (since 2021)
+Member of the Malacca State Legislative Assembly (since 2021)

-In the 2021 Melaka state election, Ab Rauf made his electoral debut and was nominated by BN to contest for the Tanjung Bidara seat replacing the retiring MLA Md Rawi Mahmud.
+In the 2021 Malacca state election, Ab Rauf made his electoral debut and was nominated by BN to contest for the Tanjung Bidara seat replacing the retiring MLA Md Rawi Mahmud.
 In the tightly contested election, he garnered 3,559 votes in total and narrowly defeated Perikatan Nasional (PN) candidate Mas Ermieyati Samsudin who was also the Deputy Minister in the Prime Minister's Department in charge of Parliament and Law as well as Member of Parliament (MP) for Masjid Tanah by a slim majority of only 364 votes.

-Senior Member of the Melaka State Executive Council (2021–2023)
+Senior Member of the Malacca State Executive Council (2021–2023)

-Ab Rauf seen here with the delegation from Royal Eco Train Development Co Ltd (RETD Korea) whilst serving as the Senior EXCO Member of Melaka.
+Ab Rauf seen here with the delegation from Royal Eco Train Development Co Ltd (RETD Korea) whilst serving as the Senior EXCO Member of Malacca.

 On 26 November 2021, Chief Minister Sulaiman appointed Ab Rauf as a Senior EXCO member for the portfolios of Investment, Industry, Entrepreneur Development and Cooperatives.
-As the only Senior EXCO member, Ab Rauf was the de facto Deputy Chief Minister and second most powerful person in the state government of Melaka after Sulaiman.
-As the Senior EXCO member, Ab Rauf worked closely with the governmental organisations of the state such as Unit Perancangan Ekonomi Negeri (UPEN) Melaka, Malaysia Investment and Development Authority (MIDA), Perbadanan Kemajuan Negeri Melaka (PKNM) as well as other local and international private companies and corporations.
+As the only Senior EXCO member, Ab Rauf was the de facto Deputy Chief Minister and second most powerful person in the state government after Sulaiman.
+As the Senior EXCO member, Ab Rauf worked closely with the governmental organisations of the state such as Malacca State Economic Planning Unit (SEPU or UPEN), Malaysia Investment and Development Authority (MIDA), Malacca State Development Corporation (MSDC or PKNM) as well as other local and international private companies and corporations.
 He also helped the state to secure various development projects and direct investments.
-Among the notable ones is the Light Rapid Transit (LRT) railway network that applies the Magnetic Levitation (MagLev) technology and connects all the districts of the state.
+Among the notable ones is the light rapid transit (LRT) railway network that applies the Magnetic Levitation (MagLev) technology and connects all the districts of the state.